 The Fund uses data for the following purposes:

-- Sourcing of the investee companies
+- Sourcing of investee companies

-- Monitoring the sustainability risks
+- Monitoring sustainability risks

 - Reporting on PAI indicators and engagement activities